r3ap3rpy/r3ap3rpy.github.io/index.md

 ## Check out my [vagrant](https://app.vagrantup.com/r3ap3rpy) repository!

 ## There are some repositories here which you can browse!
+ - [This](/sphinxer) repository holds some example projects about documentation in sphinx.
  - [This](/vagrantseries) repository is a collection of course material for my Vagrant course on udemy.
  - [This](/mdwebapp) repository is a webapp written with Flask in python to render markdown based webpages.
  - [This](/pymonger) repository is for storing example files and information regarding my Mongo Videos and Python.